How Product Recalls Can Affect eBay Selling

 - Older electric blankets: Electric blankets are made differently now.
 In fact, now they are called warming blankets.
 In past decades, 1960s - 1980s, electric blankets got very hot.
 I remember using one as a teenager in the 1980s and it got so hot I would sweat under the covers!
 Older ones could actually burn someone as they sleep, or if used by an invalid or paralyzed person, they would be trapped under it.
 Also, the electric components may be old and unsafe, and cause fires.

 - Chid car seats: You can't prove it has never been in an accident.
-Buyer could question this and if it has been in an accident, or is an older seat, you don't want harm to come to a baby or child strapped into it.
+The buyer could question this and if it has been in an accident, or is an older seat, you don't want harm to come to a baby or child strapped into it.

 - Vintage children's sleepwear: In 1953 the Flammable Fabrics Act was passed.
 It required among other things, children's pajamas to be made from flame-resistant fabric.
 Again, if you sell vintage children's sleepwear, odds are no child will be wearing it.
 The buyer is purchasing it for its collectible or historical value.
 Just mention in the listing that it may not meet today's sleepwear safety standards and shouldn't be worn.